Oh, Deer: How to Pee in the River

 Even deer use this practice.
 Observe this here deer taking a potty break in the Grande Ronde.
 Good job, deer.
 Way to leave no trace.
 It took us forever to train those animals to stop peeing on shore.
 The hoof marks on our faces and arms are not going away quickly, either.
 That is some deep bruising.

 These elk in the next picture had no time for a bathroom break, however.
 They were hotfooting it off an island where I’d dropped a work crew of noxious weed sprayers.
 Two tiny calves were bedded down on the island, with six adults who crossed over to the main riverbank.
+It was part of our lower Grande Ronde rafting trip where the scenery and wildlife never disappoint.

 Here’s what it looks like to load up backpack sprayers and head off to squirt leafy spurge, yellowstar thistle, knapweed and the other bad dudes of the invasive weed world.